tbruyelle/json-signer/README.md

 In this example, there is an online computer and an offline computer.
-For security reasons, the online computer's keyring only contains  a "offline" key (only the public key), while the offline computer's keyring contains the private key.
+For security reasons, only the offline computer contains the private key.
+The online computer could contain an offline version of this key (which contains only the public key), but that's not mandatory to generate transactions.

 Let us create a transaction using the `gaiad` binary on an online computer: